cjmx/cjmx/README.md

 Launching cjmx is done via:

+    java -cp $JAVA_HOME/lib/tools.jar:cjmx.jar cjmx.Main [PID]

+Or, if tools.jar is on the classpath already (e.g., Apple JVM):

     java -jar cjmx.jar [PID]

 If a PID is specified on the command line, cjmx will attempt to connect to the local JVM with that PID; otherwise, cjmx starts in a disconnected state.